Frustrated man with head on laptop keyboard

 Sow how do you make your CTA more compelling?

-A CTV prompts your readers to take action and shows them why they should take that action.
+A CTV, or call to value, prompts your readers to take action and shows them why they should take that action.

 For example: